 The movie picks up with our hero Scott Lang (Paul Rudd) stuck under house arrest following his exploits in Captain America: Civil War (perhaps the only real pre-closing credits acknowledgment of the larger Marvel Cinematic Universe).
 His exploits have caused a rift between him and Hank Pym (Michael Douglas) and his love interest/partner Hope Van Dyne (Evangeline Lilly) as it is clear he took off with Captain America without consulting them or giving a second thought to the potential consequences.
 Of course their paths will eventually collide to hilarious effect and this time it involves Scott inadvertently channelling Janet Van Dyne (Michelle Pfeiffer), Hank’s wife and Hope’s mother, who was believeed to be lost in the Quantum Realm – with Scott the only known person to have ever entered it and returned safely.

 In many ways all the returning players here seemed to have lightened up too as recent Marvel movies like Guardians of the Galaxy and Thor: Ragnarok give this MCU instalment the liberty to embrace the absurd comedy of this tale.
-In particular giving Paul Rudd free rein to be his goofy, lovable self and not try to fit some tough-guy superhero mould.
+In particular giving Paul Rudd free rein to be his goofy, lovable self and not try to fit some tough-guy superhero mould turns out to be a good decision.
 As he is literally taken along for the ride in this movie, it falls on Hope (and Lilly) to give this movie any sort of narrative weight.
 As the first female (co)lead of a Marvel film, there is a lot of weight of expectation falling on her shoulders and fortunately her turn as the Wasp does not disappoint especially since she is essentially a much more competent Ant-Man.
-Her character arc in this movie is also primordially believable as she simply wants to get her mom back making it easy to root for her.
+Her character arc in this movie is also primordially believable as she simply wants to get her mom back, making it easy to root for her.

 Directed by Peyton Reed